AbdelrahmanSadat/Cook-Mate/README.md

 ## How To Run Locally
 - Run `npm i`
 - Check out the `.env.example` file.
-I provided a list of the values I'm using in it since it's only a dmo (never do that otherwise).
     - Create your own `.env` file
-    - Copy and paste the values from `.env.example` to it.
+    - Copy and paste the keys from `.env.example` to it.
+And check your favorite DB provider for the values, or your local DB.
 - Since I am using a serverless DB (Supabase), there is no need to create a local DB and migrate using Prisma.

 ### Build and dev scripts